c-wire/hiring-challenge-frontend/README.md

 # Coding challenge: Your barkeeper's recipes

-We will build a simple recipe search engine for cocktails.
+You will build a simple recipe search engine for cocktails.
 You have the following user stories to explain the basic functionality:

 ## As a barkeeper ..